popabczhang/3d_projection_mapping_unity/README.md

 # 3d_projection_mapping_unity
 3D projection mapping for CityScope mobility exhibition in Cooper Hewitt design museum in New York City Dec 2018.

-# Video Tutorials

-## Projection Calibration Tutorial
+# Projection Calibration Tutorial
 For 1st Time On-Site Setup and Calibration:

 	1. Download the release v1.0.0 "CityScope_Cooper_Hewitt_Top_Projection_Unity_V1.0.0.app.zip" from github.com/popabczhang/3d_projection_mapping_unity, unzip and put the app on the desktop of the 4K projector display;